joeappleton18/advanced-database-systems-2021/README.md

 # Course Overview

-Hello, and welcome to Data Management.
+Hello, and welcome to Advanced Database Systems.
 I am very excited about this module, as rather than look at databases in isolation; we are going to be creating a fully-functional three-tiered web application.

 Along the way, we will be exploring the following technologies: